 United for ALICE®

-When funds run short, cash-strapped households are forced to make impossible choices, such as deciding between quality child care or paying the rent, filling a prescription or fixing the car.
-These short-term decisions have long-term consequences not only for ALICE families, but for all of us.
+ALICE households are forced to make tough choices, such as deciding between quality child care or paying the rent — choices that have long-term consequences not only for their families, but for all.

 Who is ALICE?